Younes43/Chat-Room-Platform/readme.md

-Certainly!
-Below is a README section that outlines how to deploy your full-stack chat application using Docker and Kubernetes with Minikube.
-This guide assumes you have Docker, Minikube, and kubectl installed and properly configured on your system.

----

 ## Deployment Using Docker and Kubernetes

 This section provides a step-by-step guide on how to deploy the chat application using Docker containers and manage it through Kubernetes with Minikube.